-Impacts on industrial water intakes (Source: ITOPF - Technical Information Paper 12 [38])
+Impacts on industrial water intakes

+(Source: ITOPF - Technical Information Paper 12)

 Sea water is widely used in a broad range of industries: as a coolant for thermal and nuclear power station and refineries, as a feedstock and as a coolant for desalination plants.
-The possibility the oil will be entrained into the water flow depends on the type of oil, the weather conditions and the design of the intake itself.
-Occasionally, following an oil spill, water intake of electricity power plants are shut down as a precaution against damage to machinery and to avoid the more extensive shout-down of the entire plant should condenser tubes and other equipment need to be cleaned.
-Seawater can also be used to warm Liquefied Natural Gas (LNG) when transforming it from a liquid to a gas prior to distribution of gas in pipelines.
-Debris screens are unlikely to cope with oil contamination, with a real risk oil is distribute through the resto of the plant.
-The experience with multistage flash instillation desalination plants has been that a certain level of oil can be tolerated without contamination of the fresh water product or undue effect on heat exchangers.
-On the other hand, reverse osmosis systems rely on semi-permeable membranes to remove salt from seawater and oil contamination could foul the surface of these membranes.
+Occasionally, following an oil spill, water intake of electricity power plants is shut down.
+Seawater can also be used to warm Liquefied Natural Gas (LNG), when transforming it from a liquid to a gas, prior to distribution of gas in pipelines.
+The experience with multistage flash instillation desalination plants has been that a certain level of oil can be tolerated without contamination of the fresh water product.
+On the other hand, reverse osmosis systems rely on semi-permeable membranes to remove salt from seawater, and oil contamination could foul the surface of these membranes.